Blue World Order (film)

 Blue World Order is a 2018 Australian martial arts science fiction film set in a post-apocalyptic world.

 Plot

-The film is set in a post-apocalyptic world in which civilization has crumbled.
-A massive electromagnetic pulse has killed all children on the planet with the exception of Molly (Billie Rutherford), the daughter of Jake Slater (Jake Ryan).
-Slater is also the only man immune to a virus released by the film pulse.
+In a post-apocalyptic world in which civilization has crumbled, a massive electromagnetic pulse has killed all children on the planet with the exception of Molly, the daughter of Jake Slater.
+Slater is also the only man immune to a virus released by the pulse.